Priest Nun

 Deuchar also draws a village instead of clouds.

-Mechel draws the entire dog and not just the hindmost part.
+Mechel draws the entire dog and not just the hindmost part; the hourglass has disappeared.

 Bewick places the hourglass on the brick wall and adds a block of stone in front of the gate.